craigbuckler/rooftrain/src/pages/roof-training-courses/solar-installation-roof-awareness.md

 ## Benefits

+> Clients continue to send employees to us for training.
+It proves our methods meet their requirements.
+<cite>Alan Lander, RoofTrain</cite>

 * course attendees learn how to assess the integrity of a roof
 * apprentices learn how to make the right connections
 * learn how to mount and layout a roof solar system